-"Ship answering all stop," the crewman at helm control replied.
+“Ship is answering all stop,” the crewman at helm control replied.

 Decker glared at the students huddled in one of the corners of the bridge.
-"You're going to run into a lot of buttons and other things on board this ship.
-You have to be mindful of everything around you or you could get yourself or someone else killed.
-Must likely if you screw up you will kill a lot of people.
-So let this be a lesson.
-Always be careful.
-Space is a very indiscriminate killer."
+“You're going to run into a lot of buttons and other things onboard this ship.
+You have to be mindful of everything around you, or you could get yourself or someone else killed.
+Most likely if you screw up, you will kill a lot of people.
+So let this be a lesson, always be careful.
+Space is a very indiscriminate killer.”
 Decker walked over and reset the main view screen switches.
-The view of earth returned only now it was upside-
+The view of Earth returned only now it was upside-

-Decker waited for the students to leave before he turned his attention on Davis.
-"John we're not at sea.
+Decker waited for the students to leave before he turned his attention to Davis.
+“John, we’re not at sea.
 The sun is 90 million miles away.
-It would take us months to get there even if we went straight line."
+It would take us months to get there even if we went straight line.”

 “Captain, I'm sorry.
 It just seemed so real,” John said not wanting to look Decker in the eyes.

-"Don't worry about it.
-It will take some time before we get use to being in space," Decker replied.
+“Don't worry about it.
+It will take some time before we get used to being in space,” Decker replied.

 “Bridge, this is Starfighter Command.
 Is there anything wrong?
 I felt the ship turn,” Decker heard the bridge speaker system say.
 He recognized the Starfighter Commander's gruff voice.

-"I like the way you think Captain," the Colonel replied.
-A moment later the battle claxon sounded that would recall all the off duty Starfighters to their stations.
+“I like the way you think, Captain,” the Colonel replied.
+A moment later the battle claxon sounded that would recall all the off-

 “You got it.”